-Inventory is comprised of materials and supplies as well as gas in storage.
-Materials and supplies are stated at the lower of weighted average cost or market value and are expensed or capitalized as used.
-The Company's policy is to write-off obsolete inventory; there were no material write-offs of obsolete inventory for the years ended March 31, 2014 or 2013.
+Inventory is comprised of materials and supplies, renewable energy certificates ("RECs"), and gas in storage, Materials and supplies are stated at the lower of weighted average cost or market and are expensed or capitalized as used.
+The Company's policy is to write-off obsolete inventory; there were no material write-offs of obsolete inventory for the years ended March 31, 2015, 2014 or 2013.
+RECs are used to measure compliance with renewable energy standards and are held primarily for consumption.

-Gas in storage is stated at weighted average cost, and the related cost is recognized when delivered to customers.
-Existing rate orders allow the Company to pass directly through to customers, the cost of gas purchased along with any applicable authorized delivery surcharge adjustments.
+Gas in storage is stated at weighted average cost and the related cost is recognized when delivered to customers.
+Existing rate orders allow the Company to pass directly through to customers the cost of gas purchased, along with any applicable authorized delivery surcharge adjustments.
 Gas costs passed through to customers are subject to regulatory approvals and are reported periodically to the RIPUC.

-The Company had materials and supplies of \$10.8 million and \$9.5 million and gas in storage of \$6.4 million and \$14.6 million at March 31, 2014 and 2013, respectively.
+At March 31, 2015 and 2014, the Company had materials and supplies of \$11.0 million and \$10.8 million, purchased RECs of \$11.0 million and \$12.1 million, and gas in storage of \$7.4 million and \$6.8 million, respectively.